-- Multilateral Instrument 45-108 published in final form on November 5, 2015 in Ontario, Manitoba, Québec, New Brunswick, and Nova Scotia, and comes into effect on January 25, 2016.
+- Multilateral Instrument 45-108 (MI 45-108) available in Ontario, Manitoba, Québec, New Brunswick, Saskatchewan and Nova Scotia

-- Saskatchewan republished MI 45-108 on November 5, 2015 for a 60-day comment period.
+- Alberta recently adopted MI 45-108 in October 2016

 - What is crowdfunding?

 - Method of funding a project or venture through amounts of money raised from members of the public over the internet via an online portal

 - Different crowdfunding models

 - Donation model

 - Reward model

 - Pre-purchase model

 - Peer-to-peer lending model

 - Equity securities model

 - Focus is on crowdfunding involving a distribution of securities to the public

 - MI 45-108 includes crowdfunding prospectus exemption and a registration framework for funding portals

-Element of Exemption Key Features Issuer qualifications General: Available to both reporting and non-reporting issuers Not available to investment funds Not available to blind pools Nexus to Canada: Incorporated/organized in, head office in, majority of directors resident in Canada Principal operating subsidiary, if any, incorporated/organized in Canada or the U.S. Type of securities Only available for distributions of specified non-complex securities Common shares Non-convertible preference shares Securities convertible into common shares or non-convertible preference shares Non-convertible debt securities linked to an interest rate Units of a limited partnership Flow-through shares under the Income Tax Act (Canada)
+Element of Exemption Key Features Issuer qualifications General: Available to both reporting and non-reporting issuers Not available to investment funds Not available to blind pools Nexus to Canada: Incorporated/organized in, head office in, majority of directors resident in Canada Principal operating subsidiary, if any, incorporated/organized in Canada or the U.S. Type of securities Only available for distributions of specified non-complex securities Common shares Non-convertible preference shares Securities convertible into common shares or non-convertible preference shares Non-convertible debt securities linked to an interest rate Units of a limited partnership Flow-through shares under the Income Tax Act (Canada) Units of a limited partnership

-Element of Exemption Key Features Offering parameters Issuer group cannot raise more than \$1.5 million under exemption in a rolling 12 month period Distribution cannot remain open longer than 90 days Sufficient proceeds Distribution cannot be completed unless sufficient proceeds have been raised to accomplish issuer's business objectives Includes proceeds from distribution and any concurrent distribution(s) by issuer group Can distribute securities under other prospectus exemptions with different price, terms and conditions Solicitation and advertising Prohibition on advertising and soliciting Exceptions: Issuer: May only inform purchasers that it proposes to distribute securities under the crowdfunding prospectus exemption and direct purchasers to the funding portal Funding portal: Permitted to advertise its business operations Prohibited from recommending or endorsing a particular issuer or distribution, including highlighting or showcasing an issuer or its distribution
+Element of Exemption Key Features Offering parameters Issuer group cannot raise more than \$1.5 million under exemption in a rolling 12 month period Distribution cannot remain open longer than 90 days Sufficient proceeds Distribution cannot be completed unless sufficient proceeds have been raised to accomplish issuer's business objectives Includes proceeds from distribution and any concurrent distribution(s) by issuer group Can distribute securities under other prospectus exemptions with different price, terms and conditions Solicitation and advertising Prohibition on advertising and soliciting Exceptions: Issuer: May only inform purchasers that it proposes to distribute securities under the crowdfunding prospectus exemption and direct purchasers to the funding portal Funding portal: Permitted to advertise its business operations Prohibited from recommending or endorsing a particular issuer or distribution, including highlighting or showcasing an issuer or its distribution State of the securities of the s